PelionIoT/mbed-connector-api-node-quickstart/README.md

 If you're running the mbed Client on an mbed, press the button indicated in the [mbed Client Example](https://github.com/ARMmbed/mbed-client-examples#testing) testing section.

-If you're running the mbed Client on Linux, the "button presses" should increment every 10 seconds.
+If you're running the mbed Client on Linux, the button presses should increment every 10 seconds.

-Refreshing the page will update the "Button Presses" value.
+Refresh the page to update the "Button Presses" to the most recent value.

 ## Appendix